 Jason M. Halligan

 Jason maintains a diverse practice, representing both public and private clients on a variety of matters.
-His practice interests include local government law, economic development, public private partnerships, First Amendment and other constitutional issues, appellate, and commercial litigation.
+His practice interests include public private partnerships, local government law, economic development, government contracts, First Amendment and other constitutional issues, appellate, and commercial litigation.
 Jason also helps clients navigate the complex regulatory framework in the hemp industry.

 After graduating from West Point, Jason served as an Infantry Officer in the U.S. Army for nine years, where he commanded multiple organizations and deployed to Afghanistan and Iraq.
-He is currently a Lieutenant Colonel and has served as a Civil Affairs Officer in the U.S. Army Reserves the last four years.
+He is currently a Lieutenant Colonel and has served as a Civil Affairs Officer in the U.S. Army Reserves the last five years.

-Jason leverages his thirteen years of public sector leadership experience to help his clients with their legal needs.
+Jason leverages his fourteen years of public sector leadership experience to help his clients with their legal needs.

 Civic & Charitable Organizations